 22. COST RECORDS AND COST AUDIT

-Maintenance of cost records and Cost Audit as specified by the Central Government under Section 148(1) of the Act is not required by the Company.
+Maintenance of Cost Records is applicable to the Company.
+However, Cost Audit as specified by the Central Government under Section 148(1) of the Act is not required by the Company.

 23. REPORTING OF FRAUDS